-Worst.
+Entering it’s fifth-year of talking comics, the Worst.
 Comic.
 Podcast.
-EVER!
-(WCPE!) is a new entry into the world of comic book podcasts.
-While we’re new to podcasting, we are life-long friends as well as comic book readers.
+EVER! is three life-long friends who are also comic book readers.
 As kids, we would race down to the local convenience store on Monday afternoons to see what new comics had been added to the spinner rack.
 A good week was convincing one of our parents to drive us to an honest-to-goodness comic book shop.
 Between us, we read and collected a lot of books over the years.
-Over the years, the love of comics remains true, even if we have new reading and collecting habits.
+Regardless of our ages, the love of comics remains true, even if we have new reading and collecting habits.
 But the highlight for all of us is getting together and just talking about comics.
 Hence the podcast!
 Sure, we want to put out something good, but let’s be honest – we’re not professional podcasters.
 So bear with us as we do our best each week to have fun and talk comics.

 Meet the guys responsible for the WCPE!

 Cullen pulled his first comic off a spinner rack in a QuikTrip in Shawnee, KS, in 1978 and spent the next few years casually reading books like Dazzler, Marvel Team-Up, Marvel Two-in-One, and She-Hulk purchased from gas station magazine stands on family vacations from around the country.
 Then he met John and Jerry in junior high and learned you could go to a store which sold nothing but comics and he lost his mind.
 Cullen is a homemaker and he has four children and a beautiful wife with whom he plays Gotham City Imposters with every chance he gets.
 He’s a human.

 First comic book: Godzilla #10 (Marvel) May 1978

 All time favorite comic or story: Alpha Flight #1 – #12